opensds-bk/demos/README.md

 # OpenSDS Demos
 All OpenSDS Demos go here!

 Guide:
-1. Please create separate folder for each demo
+1. Please create separate folder for each demo (Name it with short meaningful title of the demo)
 2. Please add a readme in each demo folder with min the following points
   - Title of the Demo
   - 2-3 lines description